Summary of the Virginia GED Program

 Taking the Tests

 When a person is ready to take the GED tests, he or she can register online using a simple form.
-After registration, a person must print off the proof of registration form and take it to a testing center.
+After registration, a person must print off the proof-of-registration form and take it to a testing center.
 Fees are paid and the actual registration for a date to take the test is handled at the testing center location once proof of registration is supplied.
 After completing and passing the GED tests, a person is issued a GED certificate that can be used to apply for college admission.